“Your job isn’t to build more software faster: it’s to maximize the outcome and impact you get from what you choose to build.”

 ― Jeff Patton, User Story Mapping: Discover the Whole Story, Build the Right Product

 A User Story is the most effective technique to enhance product Agility.
 Apart from being just a list of features, it brings the user to the picture.
-A user story is a vital component of Agile product management which bridge user and the product.
+A user story is a vital component of Agile product management which bridges user and the product.

 Mike Chouhan of Mountain goat software has defined this concept with best regards in his book ” user stories applied for Agile software”.
 According to him;

 “We make decisions according to the information we have at hand right now, and we do it often.
 Rather than making one all-encompassing set of decisions at the outset of a project, we spread the decision-making uniformly across the duration of the project.
-To do this, we make sure we have a process the procedures that get us information as early and often as possible.
+To do this, we make sure we have a process for the procedures that get us information as early and often as possible.
 And this is where user stories come into the picture.”